-We conduct an ensemble of inversions of 2019 TROPOMI methane observations over the North American domain shown in Figure 1 (9.75°N - 60°N, 130°W - 60°W) using the GEOS-Chem CTM as forward model.
-The TROPOMI observations are fit to simulated GEOS-Chem concentrations to optimize mean methane emissions for 2019 at 0.25° × 0.3125° spatial resolution.
+We conduct an ensemble of inversions of 2019 TROPOMI methane observations over the North American domain shown in Figure 1 (9.75°N - 60°N, 130°W - 60°W) using the nested GEOS-Chem CTM at 0.25ox0.3125o horizontal resolution over that domain as forward model.
+The TROPOMI observations are fit to simulated GEOS-Chem concentrations to optimize mean methane emissions for 2019 at the native 0.25° × 0.3125° resolution of GEOS-Chem.
 This corresponds to state vector with dimension n = 23691 including all grid cells with prior methane emissions larger than 0.1 Mg km-2 a-1, accounting for over 99% of North American methane emissions.
 In a subset of the ensemble, we optimize boundary conditions corresponding to each of the four cardinal directions (north, south, east, and west) for the nested GEOS-Chem simulation.
 Methane chemical and soil sinks are not optimized because they are relatively uniform and slow compared to the ventilation timescale of the domain.

 2.1 Reduced-rank analytical inversion

-The inversion uses m observed concentrations arranged in a vector y to optimize n gridded emissions arranged in the state vector x assuming normal errors by minimizing a Bayesian cost function regularized by the prior emissions estimate xA:
+The inversion uses m observed concentrations arranged in a vector y to optimize n gridded emissions arranged in the state vector x by minimizing a Bayesian cost function regularized by the prior emissions estimate xA and assuming normal errors:

 Jx=x-xATSA-1x-xA+γy-KxTSO-1y-Kx.#1

 The prior and observing system error covariance matrices SA and SO, respectively, are assumed diagonal in the absence of better information.
 The regularization factor γ corrects for the absence of covariance in SO (Chevallier et al., 2014).
-We generate an inversion ensemble using a range of prior errors and γ values to capture the inversion’s sensitivity to uncertainty in these parameters (section 2.7).
+We generate an inversion ensemble using a range of prior error variances and γ values to capture the inversion’s sensitivity to uncertainty in these parameters (section 2.7).
 The reduced-rank Jacobian matrix K=∂y∂x represents the sensitivity of concentrations to emissions in the CTM (Rodgers, 2000).
 To construct a rank k Jacobian matrix for the 0.25° × 0.3125° GEOS-Chem grid at reduced computational cost, we perturb in the CTM the k emission patterns that best capture the prior emissions and the information content of the TROPOMI observations as described in section 2.6.

 Analytical minimization of the cost function following Rodgers (2000) yields the optimal (posterior) state vector estimate x, error covariance matrix S, and information content given by the averaging kernel matrix A=∂x∂x=I-SSA-1, which describes the sensitivity of the posterior estimate to the true state vector.
-However, this solution requires inverting an n×n matrix that is a function of K, producing numerical instabilities due to the rank reduction.
+However, this solution requires inverting an n×n matrix, which produces numerical instabilities due to the rank reduction in the Jacobian construction.
 Here we use a reduced-rank approximation of the posterior solution following Bousserez and Henze (2018) to solve the inversion on an orthonormal basis that optimally spans the information content of the satellite–forward model observing system.
 The basis is given by the eigendecomposition of the prior-preconditioned Hessian of the cost function

 Hp=SA12KTSO-1KSA12=VΛVT#2